Fostering Children With Special Needs

 If you’re considering fostering a child with special needs, or if a child in your care has recently been diagnosed with special needs, here’s how you can support their development:

-Children with special needs may require extra assistance, such as behavioural or speech therapy, so access all the extra support available to you.
+Children with special needs may require extra assistance, such as behavioural or speech therapy, so it’s important to access all the support available to you, including specialised parenting courses.

 “When you find out you have a child coming to you with certain needs,” she advises, “read up about them as much as you can.
 Books, internet, and there are forums online with good communities too.”